fengyuli-dev/fengyuli-dev/README.md

-👋 Hi, I’m @fengyuli2002.
-My name's Li Fengyu.
+👋 Hi, I’m Li Fengyu 李丰语.
+✈️ From Wuhan => Ithaca.
 🏫 I'm a first year CS student at Cornell University.
-I'll graduate in May 2025.
+Planned graduation in May 2025.
-👀 I’m interested in a career in computer science.
 🌱 I’m currently learning computer science by taking a super hard course.
 💞️ I’m looking to collaborate on ...
 Well, not sure yet.